October 22

 Both camps are trying to persuade you the reader that they’re right.
 And in doing so, they (collectively) are helping or hurting (depending on which corner you favor) their argument and providing a great case study in persuasive writing.

-And the three posts I’ve linked to provide an excellent set of examples to help us think through writing more persuasive posts.
+Both posts I’ve linked to provide an excellent set of examples to help us think through writing more persuasive blog posts, memos, letters, presentations and perfect pitches.

 5 Characteristics of Persuasive Blog Posts

-There are countless books and papers on how to write more persuasively, but let me share the top 5 things I think (based on 20 years of persuading folks during my advertising career) make a blog post (or any written communication) more persuasive.
+There are countless books and papers on how to write more persuasively, but let me share the top 5 things I think (based on 30+ years of persuading folks during my advertising career) make any written communication more persuasive.

 1. Logic Based — Far too often we allow our emotions to color our style.
 Passion is great, especially in verbal presentations, but in written communications, passion often clouds, hides or simply (in the worse cases) replaces fact.
 Strip your posts of emotional language and pleas.